HMS Kangaroo (1805): Naval vessel

 On 9 January 1811 Kangaroo brought into Newhaven five bales of raw cotton marked "W. Hampton", and two unmarked bales.
 These were like some bales that two fishing boats found floating near Beachy Head.
 On 9 January 1811 Kangaroo brought into Newhaven five bales of raw cotton marked "W. Hampton", and two unmarked bales.
 These were like some bales that two fishing boats found floating near Beachy Head.
 The bales may have come from a vessel that had foundered.
 Earlier, on 30 December, had recovered some 25 similar bales.

 Kangaroo then escorted convoys in the Channel and to and from Jamaica.
 In 1813 she convoyed vessels to and from the Baltic.
 In 1814 she convoyed vessels to and from the Iberian Peninsula.

-In March 1815 Kangaroo arrived at Halifax, Nova Scotia with dispatches and a cartel schooner.
+Having departed Plymouth, (Note: Plymouth, 31 December.
+Kangaroo SW sailed for America.) on 2 March 1815 Kangaroo arrived at Halifax, Nova Scotia with dispatches, which announce the end of the war, (Note: The Prince Regent assented to the Treaty of Peace with America... dispatches having been forwarded, with instructions to our Commanders in consequence of the event.
+These instructions went off in the Brazen, Capt.
+Stirling, and Kangaroo, Capt.
+Hall.) and a cartel schooner.
+(Note: Halifax.
+2 March, arrived from Portsmouth Kangaroo SW with the Treaty of Peace, out 62 days, Lingen Cartel with the ratified Treaty of Peace.
+16 March, Kangaroo SW sailed for Gibraltar.)
 Some two weeks later she escorted two transports carrying American prisoners to Salem, after the treaty ending the war with America.
+She arrived at Plymouth on 11 May 1815, having previously stopped at Gibraltar.

 Disposal: The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Kangaroo sloop, of 369 tons", "lying at Plymouth", for sale on 14 December 1815.
 Kangaroo sold at Plymouth on that day for £1,900.